dmfrodrigues/feup-plog-tp1/README.md

 #### Final state <!-- omit in toc -->
 As stated in the Game play section, when a player connects any two opposite sides of the game board or if a player cannot separate and move any stacks, it is a final state.

-Example of a final state in PROLOG:
+Example of a final state in Prolog:
 ```prolog
 gamestate(
     [ % Board